phoenixframework/phoenix/guides/data_modelling/cross_context_boundaries.md

 As we mentioned before, the context generators are only a starting point for our application.
 We can and should write well-named, purpose built functions to accomplish the goals of our context.
 We have a few new features to implement.
 First, we need to ensure every user of our application is granted a cart if one does not yet exist.
 From there, we can then allow users to add items to their cart, update item quantities, and calculate cart totals.
 Let's get started!

-We won't focus on a real user authentication system at this point, but by the time we're done, you'll be able to naturally integrate one with what we've written here.
-To simulate a current user session, open up your `lib/hello_web/router.ex` and key this in:

 Because we used `mix phx.gen.auth`, we already have a real authentication system in place.
 We can use the `current_scope` assign to access the currently authenticated user.
 Let's add a new plug that assigns a cart if there is an authenticated user:

 ```diff